stephank/Socket.io-node-client/README.md

 # Socket.IO node client

+This is a modified version of the nodejs socketio client which is much more compatible with the real socketio client.

 > Please note that I'm not the author of [Socket.IO](https://github.com/LearnBoost/Socket.IO) - that juicy goodness belongs to LearnBoost

 The `io-client.js` script that allows your client JavaScript that depends on Socket.IO to run in Node.
 This means that you shuold be able to run your script both on the client side and server side without any modifications.